Generalization and Robustness of the Tilted Empirical Risk: Abstract

 \section{Abstract}

 The generalization error (risk) of a supervised statistical learning algorithm quantifies its prediction ability on previously unseen data.
-Inspired by exponential tilting, \citet{li2020tilted} proposed the {\it tilted empirical risk} as a non-linear risk metric for machine learning applications such as classification and regression problems.
-In this work, we examine the generalization error of the tilted empirical risk.
-In particular, we provide uniform and information-theoretic bounds on the {\it tilted generalization error}, defined as the difference between the population risk and the tilted empirical risk, with a convergence rate of $O(1/\sqrt{n})$ where $n$ is the number of training samples.
-Furthermore, we study the solution to the KL-regularized expected tilted empirical risk minimization problem and derive an upper bound on the expected tilted generalization error with a convergence rate of $O(1/n)$.
+Inspired by exponential tilting, \citet{li2020tilted} proposed the {\it tilted empirical risk} (TER) as a non-linear risk metric for machine learning applications such as classification and regression problems.
+In this work, we examine the generalization error of the tilted empirical risk in the robustness regime under \textit{negative tilt}.
+Our first contribution is to provide uniform and information-theoretic bounds on the {\it tilted generalization error}, defined as the difference between the population risk and the tilted empirical risk, under negative tilt for unbounded loss function under bounded $(1+\epsilon)$-th moment of loss function for some $\epsilon\in(0,1]$ with a convergence rate of $O(n^{-\epsilon/(1+\epsilon)})$ where $n$ is the number of training samples, revealing a novel application for TER under no distribution shift.
+Secondly, we study the robustness of the tilted empirical risk with respect to noisy outliers at training time and provide theoretical guarantees under distribution shift for the tilted empirical risk.
+We empirically corroborate our findings in simple experimental setups where we evaluate our bounds to select the value of tilt in a data-driven manner.